AudioCommons/semanticMediator/README.md

 # Tests

 The project contains a few unit tests in folder `tests`.
-To run them, type:
+To run them, enter in folder `tests` and type:

 ```
 $ MEDIATORTEST=testconf.yaml python3 -m unittest tests.MediatorTests